 WHERE CAN I PARK?

 There are free parking lots in the downtown Portland area that can be parked in.
-Most of those spaces fill up by lunchtime.
-This year there will be free parking at Portland High School (600 College Street), and First Baptist Portland will be providing a free shuttle to the festival area.
+Most of those spaces fill up by mid-morning.
+There will be free parking at Portland High School (600 College Street) and a free shuttle to the festival area.
 Below are the times the shuttle will run:

 *There will be a handicap accessible bus*

 CAN I BRING MY DOG TO THE FESTIVAL?

 Dogs are allowed at the festival, however they must be on a leash.
 Dogs will not be allowed in the Kid Town area.
 Please be advised there are large crowds.

 IS THE EVENT RAIN OR SHINE?